solve42/ticketmind-ost-signals/README.md

 # TicketMind Support AI Agent

 This plugin integrates osTicket with TicketMind's AI-powered support agent platform.
+This platform enables osTicket for AI automation to answer customer questions and provide support.

 ## Overview
-The TicketMind Support AI Agent consists of the agent component and receives tickets from osTicket via this plugin, which is provided in this repository.
+The TicketMind Support AI Agent consists of the agent component.
+It receives tickets from osTicket via this plugin, which is provided in this repository.
 The ticketmind-ost-signals plugin forwards ticket creation and thread entry events from osTicket to the TicketMind AI Agent Backend for processing and response creation.

 For details, see the product page https://ticketmind.de.
 For a technical use case description, see the company page https://solve42.de/uc/ticketmind.html#start.